wp-plugins/postman-smtp/readme.txt

 = How does OAuth 2.0 work? =

-Postman specifically requests a limited access OAuth 2.0 token (valet key) to access the APIs (enter the house) on the user's behalf to perform a particular service (get Gmail working in the living room, stay out of Google Docs in the bedroom) without the user giving up their user and password credentials (master house key).
-If the user grants that access, Postman can do its work.
+Postman specifically requests a limited access OAuth 2.0 token (valet key) to access the APIs (enter the house) on your behalf to perform a specific service (collect Gmail in the living room, stay out of Google Docs in the bedroom) without you giving up you user and password credentials (master house key).
+Once you grant access, Postman can do its work.

 = Can't I just tell Google to allow less secure apps and keep using my old password? =